smistx/blog/blog/20250916_htb_sherlock_unit42.md

   }
 }
 ```

-The `QueryName` field shows the process queried for `www.example.com`.
+`www.example.com` is a safe, well-known domain that's commonly used for connectivity checks.

 ### T7: Which IP address did the malicious process try to reach out to?

 **Answer:** `93.184.216.34`

-The `QueryResults` field from the same DNS query event shows the IP addresses resolved for the domain.
+From the same DNS query event, the `QueryResults` field shows what IP addresses got resolved:

 ```json
 {
   "QueryResults": "::ffff:93.184.216.34;199.43.135.53;2001:500:8f::53;199.43.133.53;2001:500:8d::53;"
 }
 ```

-The result `::ffff:93.184.216.34` is an IPv4-mapped IPv6 address, which directly corresponds to the IPv4 address `93.184.216.34`.
+The `::ffff:93.184.216.34` is an IPv4-mapped IPv6 address that corresponds to IPv4 `93.184.216.34`.

 ### T8: When did the process terminate itself?

 **Answer:** `2024-02-14 03:41:58`

-We can determine the process termination time by finding the last recorded activity from that process.
-Sysmon Event ID 5 logs process termination, but in its absence, the timestamp of the last known action serves as a strong indicator.
-The last file creation events by this process occurred at `03:41:58`.
+I looked for the last activity from this process.
+While there wasn't a specific Event ID 5 (process termination) log, the last file creation events by this process happened at `03:41:58`:

 ```json
 {